mikpe/erlscheme/README.md

 - Most of the Scheme standard bindings are not yet implemented.
 - The R6RS/R7RS library system is not implemented, and may never be.
 - The R6RS/R7RS exception handling system is not yet implemented.
-- Erlang bindings are limited to calling Erlang functions via the primitive ":" function.
-E.g., to terminate, evaluate ((: 'erlang 'halt)).
 - No documentation.
 - Exception handling is limited to restarting the REPL after printing a message about the exception that occurred.